 - Allowing adequate time before diagnosing labor arrest

-- Individualizing decisions based on your clinical picture
+- Individualizing care based on the specific situation

 Evidence-based strategies for safer, more positive birth